ker2x/DearDiary/Writerside/topics/FAQ.md

 Yes.
 Maybe, sometime.

 > I don't know.
 I'm not sure.
-I'm not sure i'm sure.
-I'm not sure i'm not sure.
-I'm not sure i'm not sure i'm not sure.
-I'm not sure i'm not sure i'm not sure i'm not sure.
-I'm not sure i'm not sure i'm not sure i'm not sure i'm not sure.
-I'm not sure i'm not sure i'm not sure i'm not sure i'm not sure i'm not sure.
-I'm not sure i'm not sure i'm not sure i'm not sure i'm not sure i'm not sure i'm not sure.
-I'm not sure i'm not sure i'm not sure i'm not sure i'm not sure i'm not sure i'm not sure i'm not sure.
+I'm not sure I'm sure.
+I'm not sure I'm not sure.
+I'm not sure I'm not sure I'm not sure.
+I'm not sure I'm not sure I'm not sure I'm not sure.
+I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure.
+I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure.
+I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure.
+I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure I'm not sure.
 I'm not sure

 I mean, yes, but I'm not accepting every suggestion.
 It gets confused ~~sometimes~~ easily.